Xingyu025/FinAI-Contest/finai_contest/tutorial/tutorial.md

 ### Steps to organize and evaluate an environment
 #### 1. Run Orginal Code
-run provided example tests in the project, plug in the same data from yahoofinance, and collect the same performance metrics
+Run provided example tests in the project, plug in the same data from yahoofinance, and collect account values as results for comparison.

 #### 2. Reproduce in our pipeline
-plug in the environment to our pipeline, and collect results.
-Compare with 1.
+Plug in the environment to our pipelines.
+Compare with results of the original code.
 This serves to ensure the consistency of our reproduction with the original code.
+Then, compare the trading performance with the baselines on unified performance metrics.
 #### 3. Standardize the environment
-Refactor the code for the environment to maintain the same state, action, reward design, but follows the standard format, including method design (name, arguments, returns) and parameter design and naming.
+Refactor the code for the environment to maintain the same state, action, reward design, following the standard format, including method design (name, arguments, returns) and parameter design and naming.
 The environment should follow the standard Gymnasium-Style.

 ### Setting up the pipeline
 1. Create your own fork of the Repository